rayhog/aviator-jekyll-template/_api/sw_verison1.2.md

 position: 1.2
 type:
 description: >-
   Software versions are represented by two nodes.
-The Software Group Version represents the major or group version attributes and the software version represents the attributes that are associated with child versions of the parent major version.
-The relationship bewtween the nodes is `HAS_A` which points from `SOFTWARE_VERSION` towards `SOFTWARE_MAJOR_VERSION`.
+The Software Version Group node represents the major or group version attributes and the software version node represents the attributes that are associated with child versions of the parent major version.
+The relationship bewtween the nodes is `HAS_A` which points from `SOFTWARE_VERSION` towards `SOFTWARE_VERSION_GROUP`.
 content_markdown: >-
   Gets software version information
   <br>